Skip to Content

 Mist your Dipladenia occasionally during dry spells to increase the humidity around it.

-It is recommended that Dipladenia only be fed during its growing period.
-These plants are not heavy feeders and do not need very frequent feedings.
-A slow-release fertilizer can be applied once in the spring.
-Liquid fertilizer can be applied a maximum of two times whilst the plant is growing.
+Dipladenia is recommended to only be fed during its growing period in spring and summer.
+These plants are not heavy feeders.
+A slow-release fertilizer can be applied once in spring.

 These plants should only be fed during their growing period.
 After they stop flowering, Dipladenias go into a period of dormancy.

-During this time, the plant is not actively growing and will not be able to make use of the plant food.
+During this time, the plant is not actively growing and will be unable to use the plant food.

-Feeding the plant when it cannot make use of the food can harm it.
+Feeding the plant when it cannot use the food can harm it.
 Unused fertilizer will likely burn the roots of your Dipladenia.

-Dipladenia grows upwards to a point then changes and grows downwards.
+Dipladenia grows upwards to a point, then changes and grows downwards.
 They are bushy, shrub-like plants that can be grown as annuals or perennials.
 They have funnel-shaped flowers and glossy, dark green foliage.
-Flowers bloom on and off throughout the year but the plant is evergreen.
+Flowers bloom continuously throughout the year, but the plant is evergreen.

 These tropical vines grow to form a bushy, shrub-like plant.